ambisign-gavin/react-native-android-background-geolocation-demo/README.md

 # React Native Android Location Service Demo

-This is a demo of the `react-native-android-location-service`.
+This is a demo of the [react-native-android-location-service](https://github.com/ambisign-gavin/react-native-android-location-service).

 ## Usage